Arize-ai/phoenix/README.md

 from phoenix.trace.langchain import OpenInferenceTracer, LangChainInstrumentor

-# If no exporter is specified, the tracer will export to the locally running Phoenix server
+# By default, the traces will be exported to the locally running Phoenix server.
-tracer = OpenInferenceTracer()
-LangChainInstrumentor(tracer).instrument()
+LangChainInstrumentor().instrument()

 # Initialize your LangChain application
 from langchain.chains import RetrievalQA